Compare the world's most expensive and costly weddings.

 Christina and Jordan

 Interfaith couple Saif Ali Khan and Kareena Kapoor dated for five years before deciding to marry in October 2012.
-With both Saif and Kareena being Bollywood heavy weights in their own right, a wedding ceremony that is less than spectacular would not be acceptable.
+With both Saif and Kareena being Bollywood heavy weights in their own right, a ceremony that is less than spectacular would not be acceptable.

-The week long event was kicked off with a grand Sangeet ceremony hosted at Kareena's own Bandra residence.
+Their crazy expensive wedding lasted for an entire week, and was kicked off with a grand Sangeet ceremony hosted at Kareena's own Bandra residence.
 In attendance were close friends Amrita Arora, Tusshar Kapoor, Shakeel Ladak and Malaika Arora Khan.
 The evening included dancing, music and masti.

 The glorious Taj Mahal Palace Hotel in Mumbai was selected for the Mehendi Ki Raat.
 Kareena wore a pink saree while Saif selected a tuxedo.
 Vows were exchanged at the Taj Mahal Palace Hotel before a the formal marriage registration papers were signed at Saif's residence.

 Over 150 specially selected guests attended an after marriage celebration dinner, including Shah Rukh Khan and his life partner Gauri, Karan Johar, Priety Zinta and the extended Kapoor and Khan familys.

 The Dawat-e-Walima, a traditional Muslim ceremony, took place in cream and gold bungalow which was decorated with brass hanging diyas, antiques and floral decors.

 After five days of celebrations, the tired but ecstatic couple visited Ibrahim palace where Kareena was welcomed into her new family.

 Kareena and Saif